PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ### Networking
 * Ports 22 and 443 are open
 * Access to the internet for communicating with the Hub
+* A hostname that directs to the server running the FLAME Node software

 ### Software
 ::: tip